merreltc/SevenWonders/README.md

 ## Scope
 **What is the scope of inspection (every file in codebase, every file touched on feature branch, or something else)?**
 * Code reviews go through only classes that a feature touches
-* During programming, we will review the classes that we are working on
+* During programming, we will review the classes that we are working on.
+This includes any classes that the programmer did not write, but that they recognize require change that would improve the quality of the code.

 **Will each person look at the files in consideration or will files be delegated to team members?**
 * Code reviews will be conducted by the full team